-NUMERICS: NB#7 Higher-dimensional attractor reconstruction from 1-D time-domain signals.
-Examples: sine wave, quasi-periodic signal, y(t) of the Lorenz attractor.
+Higher-dimensional attractor reconstruction from 1-D time-domain signals.
+Examples: a sine wave, a quasi-periodic signal, and all three variables x(t), y(t) and z(t) of the Lorenz attractor calculated for the usual chaotic parameter values.